White House china: Obama service

 The 3,520-piece Obama state china service was introduced on April 27, 2015, the day before it was to be used for the first time at the April 28 state dinner for Japanese Prime Minister Shinzo Abe.
 The rim of most pieces is decorated with textured gold.
-Inside the rim is a band in "Kailua Blue", a bright blue color inspired by the hue of the sea in President Barack Obama's home state of Hawaii.
+Inside the rim is a band in "Kailua Blue", a bright blue color inspired by the hue of the sea in President Barack Obama's birth state of Hawaii.
 A delicate inner line of gold completes the decoration.
 Dinner and serving plates are simpler in design.
 Each dinner plate has a simple, narrow band of gold on the edge and a broad, undecorated bas-relief pinwheels and fronds on the rim.
 The bas-relief design was taken from an Empire style china service purchased by then-Secretary of State James Madison in 1806.
 The bas-relief element, Andrew Pickard Morgan of Pickard China says, is unique to White House china.
 The service plates feature a broad, textured rim of gold, and the presidential coat of arms in gold in the center.

 The service contains 320 settings, and each setting has 11 pieces.
 Each setting also contains (for the first time in the history of White House china services) an individual tureen.
 The tureen can be used for soups, small entrees, or desserts, and reflects a more modern dining style.
 Pickard workers spent more than a year, experimenting with numerous trial pieces, to produce the tureen.

 In addition to the service plate, the teacup, and the dessert plate all feature the presidential coat of arms.

 First Lady Michelle Obama was assisted in composing the china service pattern by designer Michael S. Smith.
 Planning began in the fall of 2011, and White House chefs, White House staff, and Pickard China of Illinois were consulted on the design.
 The set was manufactured by Pickard China at a cost of about $367,258.
 The White House Historical Association, a private foundation established by First Lady Jacqueline Kennedy to purchase furniture and decorative and fine arts for the Executive Residence, provided the funds for the purchase.